How to Write a 5 Paragraph Essay: A Complete Guide

 Of course, it doesn’t have to be like this.
 When students have a clear, set structure to follow, essay writing can be a much less painful experience.
 Indeed, it can even be enjoyable!

-In this article, we’ll lay out a clear template that our students can follow to effectively produce a well-organised essay on practically any topic.
+In this article, we’ll outline a clear template our students can follow to produce a well-organised essay on practically any topic effectively.

 Let’s get started!

 THE HAMBURGER ESSAY – THE STUDENT’S FRIEND